Azure/pcs-remote-monitoring-webui/src/components/shared/pageStats/README.md

 ### StatProperty:

 A presentational component containing number value, label, and an optional svg and svgClassname.
 The number value can be of three different sizes- large, medium or small, based on `size` parameter.
-By default the 'size' will be assigned 'normal', which will inherit it's font size from parent css class.
+By default the 'size' will be assigned 'small'.

+### StatProperty:

+A presentational component containing label, and a value stacked vertically.

 ## Examples: